Dimethylmercury: Synthesis, structure, and reactions

 The molecule adopts a linear structure with Hg–C bond lengths of 2.083 Å.

 Reactivity and physical properties

-An unusual feature of this compound is its low reactivity towards proton sources, being stable in water and reacting with mineral acids at a significant rate only at elevated temperatures, whereas the corresponding organocadmium and organozinc compounds (and most metal alkyls in general) hydrolyze rapidly.
-The difference reflects the high electronegativity of Hg (Pauling EN = 2.00) low affinity of Hg(II) for oxygen ligands.
+Dimethylmercury is stable in water and reacts with mineral acids at a significant rate only at elevated temperatures, whereas the corresponding organocadmium and organozinc compounds (and most metal alkyls in general) hydrolyze rapidly.
+The difference reflects the high electronegativity of Hg (Pauling EN = 2.00) and the low affinity of Hg(II) for oxygen ligands.
 The compound undergoes a redistribution reaction with mercuric chloride to give methylmercury chloride: